-Having a look at our recent article production on the site we have certainly been focused on accounting tutorial writing mode.
+Having a look at our recent article production on the site we have certainly been in the accounting tutorial writing mode.
 This has been an area I’ve been keen to get back into and have enjoyed coming to grips with changes in accounting standards and brushing up on many areas I’ve become rusty in.

 But an area I want to develop on this site is personal finance; helping/encouraging others in developing a greater robustness to their personal finances and the many benefits this brings.